joeforth/phasr/README.md

   slightly turbid
   transparent
   very turbid
--**Framework** The model was trained using Ultralytics pip install with a modified neural network folder to accept the changes made.
+-**Framework** The model was trained using Ultralytics model.train() with a modified neural network folder to accept the changes made.
+               The input of the model is 3 frames concatenated, resulting in a shape of (640,480,9) To run the model with one image, concatenate the image with itself.

 ###  Download the Model